This generation will not pass away: Before All these things take place.

 This passage is of great importance in ascertaining the true meaning of the phrase ‘this generation’ [ἡ γενεὰ ἁυτὴ].

 It can only refer, in this place, to the people of Israel then living—the existing generation.
-No commentator has ever proposed to call γενεὰ here the Jewish race in all ages.
+No commentator has ever proposed to call γενεὰ-this generation here the Jewish race in all ages.
 Our Lord was accustomed to speak of His contemporaries as this generation: Whereunto shall I liken this generation?’—that is, the men of that day who would listen neither to His forerunner nor to Himself’ (Matt.
 11:16; Luke 7:31).
 Even commentators like Stier, who contend for the rendering of γενεὰ by race or lineage in other passages, admit that the reference in these words is ‘to the generation living in that then extant and most important age.’

 So in the passage before us there can be no controversy respecting the application of the words exclusively to the then existing generation, the contemporaries of Christ.